F14r3/deepverse-chainlink/external-adaptor/README.md

 - Click Add Trigger and use the same API Gateway
 - Select the deployment stage and security
 - Click Add

-### Install to GCP

-- In Functions, create a new function, choose to ZIP upload
-- Click Browse and select the `external-adapter.zip` file
-- Select a Storage Bucket to keep the zip in
-- Function to execute: gcpservice
-- Click More, Add variable (repeat for all environment variables)
-  - NAME: API_KEY
-  - VALUE: Your_API_key